LouisInFlow/pokersolverquery/README.md

 # pokersolverquery&#46;py

-A Poker Solver Query package for interacting with UPI engines such as PioSOLVER and jesolver
+A Poker BaseSolver Query package for interacting with UPI engines such as PioSOLVER and jesolver

 ## Features
 * Easy to use python interface